Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ### Process Example

 For this example lets say we want to deploy connect an Azure Stack vm to a vm hosted on VMWare on premise.
 You would need to deploy the infrastructure template first.
-Then run the Create-iSCSITarget.ps1 script on the VMWare on premise vm using the output from the infrastrucutre template.
+Then run the Create-iSCSITarget.ps1 script on the iSCSI target which can be a virtual machine or physical server on premise.
+Using the output from the infrastrucutre template.
 Next you would use the IP address of the on premise VMWare vm and run the Connect-toiSCSITarget.ps1 script.

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/TheProcess.jpg)